 How do you move on after losing the person you loved?
 How do you build a life worth living?

 Louisa Clark is no longer just an ordinary girl living an ordinary life.
-After the transformative six months spent with Will Traynor, she is struggling without him.
+After the transformative six months she spent with Will Traynor, she struggles without him.
 When an extraordinary accident forces Lou to return home to her family, she can’t help but feel she’s right back where she started.

-~Synopsis from goodreads
+~Synopsis from Goodreads

 I actually liked the concept of this book a lot.
 Much better, truth be told than Me Before You.
 Unlike other reviewers, I felt this was a book that needed to be written.
 It specifically made me rethink my opinion of Will.
 Seeing how much Lou and his mom were grieving, I couldn’t help thinking that choosing to die like that was such a dickhead move.